 How is Hemp Good for the Planet?

-Here at Good Hemp we like to keep things straightforward.
+Here at Good Hemp, we like to keep things straightforward.
 From clearing the air to regenerating soil and providing a habitat for wildlife, hemp is good for the planet and has many environmental benefits, plain and simple.
 And when your friends ask you exactly how or why hemp is saving the world, then you can quote any of the reasons we’ve listed for you here.

-1. Hemp Breathes in Co2
+1. Hemp Breathes in CO2

-Hemp is basically nature’s purifier.
+Hemp is nature’s purifier.
 The plant rapidly captures carbon dioxide from the atmosphere and makes what we breathe much cleaner.
 In fact, for every tonne of hemp produced, 1.63 tonnes of carbon is removed from the air (which makes hemp a much more effective sequester of Carbon Dioxide than trees).

 2. Hemp Regenerates the Soil